 Keisei Skyliner Stations -> Nippori and Ueno

-The JR pass can be used with the NE’X but not with the Keisei Skyliner.
+You can use the JR Pass with the NE’X but not with the Keisei Skyliner.

 Limousine Bus :

-Unlike Narita Airport you can access Haneda Airport simply by taking the Yamanote Line and Keikyu Line to Haneda airport station.
+Unlike Narita Airport you can access Haneda Airport by merely taking the Yamanote Line and Keikyu Line to Haneda airport station.

 Limousine Bus -> It works the same way as for Narita.

-Anyway.
-All you have to do is charge your Pasmo or Suica and then you can ride the metro!
+All you have to do is charge your Pasmo or Suica, and then you ride the metro!
+Simple!

-Both the Suica and the Pasmo can be used as electronic wallets where you see their logo, i.e on vending machines, convenience stores and even some restaurants I heard.
+You can use both the Suica and the Pasmo as electronic wallets where you see their logo, i.e. on vending machines, convenience stores and even some restaurants I heard.
 Pretty handy!

-There’s machine with Suica/Pasmo sign in each station and you can get the cards from there.
+There’s a machine with Suica/Pasmo sign in each station, and you can get the cards from there.